igicerovsky/pcr-report/README.md

 ### Coefficient of variation (CV)

-Is applied to multiple target PRC samples and controls plasmid control `pc` and reference control `rc`.
+Is applied to multiple target PCR samples and controls, plasmid control `pc` and reference control `rc`.

 ## Notes